Police Day: United States

 Unlike most countries, the United States marks three service days to honor men and women of the federal, state, county and local city and municipal police services, the fallen of these organizations and veterans of law enforcement.

-Peace Officers Memorial Day is observed in the United States on May 15 to pay tribute to the local, state, and federal law enforcement officers who have died/or permanently disabled, in the line of duty.
+National Police Memorial Day is observed in the United States on May 15 to pay tribute to the local, state, and federal law enforcement officers who have died/or permanently disabled, in the line of duty.
 It also coincides with National Police Week, which is the calendar week in which the memorial falls.
 The event is sponsored by the National Fraternal Order of Police (FOP) and includes an annual Blue Mass, a drill competition, a Wreath Laying Ceremony and a National Police Survivors Conference.
-The holiday was first celebrated in 1962 and is defacto the official Police Day of the United States.
+The holiday was first celebrated in 1962 and is de facto the official Police Day of the United States.

 On January 9, citizens help commemorate National Law Enforcement Appreciation Day.
 October 28 is marked as National First Responders Day, which celebrates all members of the federal level and regional police, as well as firefighters, paramedics, and emergency dispatchers.
 The United States Senate designated National First Responders Day in 2017, being introduced by Senators Elizabeth Warren and Tom Cotton, as well as Representatives Mark Meadows, Michael Capuano and Elijah Cummings.

 While May 15 is marked as a national working holiday, the day is also marked as the general celebration day for state, county, city and municipal police forces.
 These police forces still mark their respective foundation days, while sharing in the national celebration.

 The federal law enforcement services also mark their individual anniversaries: